tsalkakis-d/behavior-promise/README.md

         If no type is given and there is no type specific property but there is a `nodes` property, then node type is `seq`.<br>
         - **.scope** (Optional):<br>
-        A scope object, containing a set of local variables as properties.<br> Variables are accessible from actions of this node and its child nodes.<br>
+        A scope object, containing a set of local variables as properties.<br> Variables are accessible from actions of this node and of its child nodes.<br>
-        If scope has a property with name 'var', then an action cann access the property using this.var<br>
+        If scope has a property with name 'var', then an action can access the property using this.var<br>
         An action can access the variables of its scope and of all its parent nodes scopes as if they were defined in one large scope.<br>
         In order to avoid confusion, it is considered an error to have a property with the same name in a node scope and in any of its children nodes scope.<br>
         - **.title** (Optional):<br>